-Introduction: Tiny Studio on Wheels...
+Introduction: Tiny House Studio on Wheels...
 Tasmania Australia.
 OUTDOOR STRUCTURES CONTEST ENTRANT.

-I made a Tiny Studio for use as a small weaving studio in Tasmaniia Australia.
+I made a Tiny house studio for use as a small weaving studio in Tasmania Australia.

 In last 5 months.

 My plan was to use secondhand materials or seconds from suppliers where available .

 So the build is a mix of old and new..

 Trailer itself is Road registered.
 4 wheeler .
 Heavy duty frame.
 And towing system .
 Braked wheels.

 Intended for local houseblock's use, not a road traveller.

 THE FUN BEGINS...

 A basic progress timeline follows, showing how it went.
 I could have shown loads more pictures, but readers would got have gotten bored..
 I would!